From Handshakes to Hashtags — How Five Generations Lost Trust in Renting | IDEAL Framework by Jimmy Ng

 TechnologyWhat It ChangedWho It Left BehindWhat It Broke

-The critical insight: Each technology was adopted before its trust infrastructure was built.
-Listings went online before landlord verification existed.
+The critical insight: Listings went online before landlord verification existed.
 Payments went digital before receipt discipline existed.
-Documents went PDF before source verification existed.
-The IDEAL Framework retrofits the trust infrastructure that should have been built alongside each technology.
+Documents went PDF before source checks existed.
+IDEAL retrofits the trust infrastructure that should have been built alongside each technology wave.

 08 · IDEAL Bridges Every Generation